typemeta/funcj/codec/readme.md

 </person>
 ```

-If we want to override how the ZonedDateTime type is serialised,
+If we want to override how the `ZonedDateTime` type is serialised,
-for example to serialise it as a string,
+for example to serialise it as a `String`,
-we can do so like thids:
+we can do so like this:

 ```Java
 codec.registerCodec(ZonedDateTime.class)